Adamibus/laundry-app-analytics/README.md

 The included Caddy reverse proxy provides automatic HTTPS with Let's Encrypt.

 ### Prerequisites
-1. Domain pointing to your server (e.g., `your-domain.com` A record → your public IP)
+1. Domain pointing to your server (A record → your public IP)
-2. Ports forwarded on router:
+2. Router configured to forward ports to your LXC container:
-   - External 80 → Your-LXC-IP:8090
+   - Port 80 (HTTP) → Container port 8090
-   - External 443 → Your-LXC-IP:8453
+   - Port 443 (HTTPS) → Container port 8453
 3. `Caddyfile` configured with your domain

 ### Configuration